coderefinery/hpc-containers/content/mpi.rst

 the computational cluster and to the queue system that the cluster uses.

-This can create the following problems:
+This can create the following problems when an MPI program is containerized:

 1. Launching of the MPI job can fail if the program does not communicate with the queue system.